William Aberhart: Conflict with Lieutenant Governor

+Aberhart's last years as premier

+Even after being stymied in his most radical proposals for monetary reform, Aberhart continued to push for those sort of changes.
+Even as late as 1943, when the world was engulfed in a world war, he published the book Conscription of the Monetary System!.

+Starting in 1942 and continuing up to his death in 1943, Aberhart issued 29 broadcasts on "Post-war Reconstruction" in which he laid out a Social Credit plan to renew Canada after the war with freer access to money than had been the case during the hard times of the Depression.
+Transcriptions of these broadcasts were published as booklets.

 Death and legacy

-Aberhart died unexpectedly on May 23, 1943, during a visit to his adult daughters in Vancouver, British Columbia, and was interred in Forest Lawn Memorial Park in Burnaby as his widow intended to move to Vancouver to be close to her children.
-He was succeeded as the Premier of Alberta by his lifelong disciple, Ernest C. Manning, who gradually moved away from Douglas' monetary theories.
-Social Credit would remain in office until its defeat in the 1971 election—one of the longest-serving provincial governments in Canadian history, and one of the longest-serving in the Commonwealth.
+Aberhart died unexpectedly on May 23, 1943, during a visit to his adult daughters in Vancouver, British Columbia.
+He was interred in the Forest Lawn Memorial Park in Burnaby as his widow intended to move to Vancouver to be close to her children.
+For years, the Aberhart's had been discussing retiring to the Coast as soon as, as William Aberhart put it, the "present outworn economic system has been replaced by something better."

+Aberhart was succeeded as the premier of Alberta by his long-time disciple, Ernest C. Manning, who gradually moved away from Douglas' monetary reform theories.
+The Social Credit government remained in office until its defeat in 1971.
+It was one of the longest-serving provincial governments in Canadian history and one of the longest-serving in the Commonwealth.

 The Aberhart Centre, a long-term medical care centre at the University of Alberta Hospital in Edmonton, is named in his honour, as is William Aberhart High School in Calgary.

-In 1974, he was named a Person of National Historic Significance by the Government of Canada.
+In 1974, Aberhart was named a Person of National Historic Significance by the Government of Canada.
 A plaque commemorating this sits inside Crescent Heights High School at 1019 1st NW, Calgary, Alberta.